libuv/libuv/docs/src/index.rst

 Installation
 ------------

-Installation instructions can be found on `the README <https://github.com/libuv/libuv/blob/master/README.md>`_.
+Installation instructions can be found in `the README <https://github.com/libuv/libuv/blob/master/README.md>`_.

 Upgrading